isu-digital/digitalcollections.lib/pages/about.md

 1. Project proposed
 2. Stakeholders determine scope and deliverables
-3. Project evaluated by Collection Development Team using selection criteria
+3. Project evaluated using selection criteria
 4. If chosen, project enters the project creation workflow
 5. Project assessment and selection
     - ​Specific materials identified for inclusion